 Now in this Drools tutorial, let’s learn how to add Drools plugin in Eclipse.

-Step 1) Go to link and click “Distribution ZIP” for jBPM Integration.
-Once downloaded extract it in your hard drive
+Go to https://www.drools.org/download/download.html and click “Distribution ZIP” for jBPM Integration.
+Once downloaded, extract it to your hard drive.

-Step 7) Software will download and you will be asked to reboot eclipse
+The software will download, and you will be asked to reboot eclipse.

 Below is a Drools example for Hello World program: